.

 Or through omniscient narration:

-5. Using dialogue as a shortcut for a writer’s fear of depth.
+5. Don’t use dialogue as a shortcut for a writer’s fear of emotional depth.
 As odd as this may sound, some writers (me among them, although I’m getting better) have a subliminal habit of forcing emotions upon characters.

 Calvin told Susan that he loved her.
 She hugged him tightly and, through cascading tears of joy, Susan told Calvin that she loved him too.

 So what’s wrong with this?
-I mean, in some situations this may work.
+In some situations the line may work quite well.
 (This tactic also works in short works of fiction.)
 But do realize that you’re distancing the reader from visualizing those emotions playing out on the page.
 Real emotion isn’t always easy to express, and some writers may feel that a simple “I love you,” cuts through all that sticky red tape of oogy emotions.
 But consider a simple line, such as:

 Calvin brought Susan a small vase of flowers from the garden that morning, the same way he’d brought her fresh flowers every morning for the last twenty-five years.